important

 Hantavirus in Vermont

-In Vermont, there are two species of rodents that are capable of carrying hantavirus: the deer mouse (Peromyscus maniculatus) and the white-footed mouse (Peromyscus leucopus) While these mice are common throughout the state, hantavirus is an uncommon disease in Vermont.
+In Vermont, there are two species of rodents that can carry hantavirus: the deer mouse (Peromyscus maniculatus) and the white-footed mouse (Peromyscus leucopus) While these mice are common throughout the state, hantavirus is uncommon in Vermont.

 Since 1993, only two cases of hantavirus pulmonary syndrome in Vermonters have been reported to the Health Department.
 In 2014, one out-of-state resident was infected with hantavirus while staying in Vermont and became ill after returning to their home state.